Uttam1728/EnterpriseAISuite/ai-assistant-core/README.md

 ## 📖 Overview

-AI Assitant Core Assistant is a robust, production-ready platform for building and deploying AI assistants.
+AI assistant Core Assistant is a robust, production-ready platform for building and deploying AI assistants.
 Built on FastAPI, it provides a flexible architecture for integrating multiple large language models (LLMs) and tools into a unified interface. ai-assistant-core enables developers to create sophisticated AI applications with features like conversation history management, authentication, and monitoring out of the box.

 [//]: # ()
 [//]: # (<div align="center">)